It’s Okay, not to be Okay

 Next time you feel like you can’t cope, just pause and breathe.
 Take five minutes to focus on your breathing and clear your mind.
 Go for a walk and get some fresh air.
 Watch your favourite movie or have a bath.
 Do what you enjoy but most importantly talk to someone (whether that be a family member or close friend), eat well and get a good night’s sleep.
 The people who really matter, will be the ones who stand by you through your highs and lows.

-I know this seems obvious and I’m not say that by taking time to focus on yourself or talking will solve all your problems, but it will help you to refocus.
+I know this seems obvious and I’m not saying that by taking time to focus on yourself or talking will solve all your problems, but it will help you to refocus.
 You are just as important and special as anyone else.
 You deserve to love and respect yourself.
 It isn’t selfish to focus on yourself from time to time, it’s called being human.

 Until next time